Entkenntnis/htw/README.md

 ### Step 3: Hosting

-In production mode, the project uses a separate database.
-The password for this must also be entered.
+Run the server with `npm start` for production.
+Using an external database is recommended for more stable operation (sqlite has slow writes).
 In addition, an imprint must be inserted.
-Optionally, a master password can be set to moderate.
+Optionally, a main password can be set to moderate and access all accounts.
 For the server you need your own subdomain, because all URLs work from the root.
-That's it.
-The rest of the code is for administration, such as the possibility to recalculate the score or an extensive analysis function (the latter only activated on localhost, `localhost:3000/dashboard`).

 ### Step 4: Adaptations